Iran Bethel School: Legacy

-Without the Iran Bethel School and the efforts of Jane Doolittle and Frances M. Gray, the Damavand College would have never been established.
-The schools improved the education of Iranian women of the Qajar and later Pahlavi dynasty, which could have never been achieved otherwise.
+Without the Iran Bethel School and the efforts of Jane Doolittle and Frances M. Gray, the Damavand College would not have been established.
+The schools improved the education of Iranian women of the Qajar and later Pahlavi dynasty.

-Graduates of the Bethel school had sponsored and edited the women's journal Alam-e-Nesvan (World of Women) between 1920 until 1934, this journal was able to publish more freely than some of the state sponsored press.
+Graduates of the Bethel school had sponsored and edited the women's journal Alam-e-Nesvan (World of Women) between 1920 until 1934.
+This journal was able to publish more freely than some of the state sponsored press.